arncur/Hjemmeoppgave/README.md

   <li>DB_password = secret</li>
 </ul>

-Project contains a simple login and register application.
+Project contains a simple login and register application.<br>
 When logged in, a simple image upload application.

 Use localhost:8000/home to navigate to frontpage/login.